-Catapult Design saw an urgent need to develop creative new ways of adapting CDC guidelines to the Navajo context to make it more relatable, relevant, and actionable.
-The intent was to do the right thing now and build the foundation for a more resilient future in collaboration with Navajo partners.
+Catapult Design together with Native collaborators identified an urgent need to develop creative new ways of adapting CDC COVID-19 guidelines to the Indigenous context in order to make messaging more relatable, relevant, and actionable.